tbogaert/ovs-org/www.openvstorage.org/content/doc/Cinder Plugin.md

     sure OpenStack is installed first.
 -   In the Administration section, select *Hypervisor Mgmt.*.
 Click *Add new Center* and complete the form.
 Next indicate at the bottom which Nova nodes you want to be managed by the OpenStack Controller Node.
 Do not create a vPool before you have registered the Hypervisor Management Center and added the nodes.
 -   Create a vPool and add the vPool to all nodes that run Cinder.
 In the documentation we  will use the name VPOOL1 and VPOOL2 as an example.
+-
+#### Changes required to the controller
+- Update the maximal amount of MySQL connections in /etc/mysql/my.cnf to 1000 and restart MySQL.

 #### Changes required to all Nova nodes